-59. The Project Management Unit, (PMU) will be appointed by OKACOM and will work under the guidance of OBSC to oversee day to day implementation of project activities and play the primary role in ensuring co-ordination of the project with other relevant activities in the region.
+62. The Project Management Unit, (PMU) will be appointed by the PSC and will work under its guidance to oversee day to day implementation of project activities.
+The PMU will play the primary role in ensuring co-ordination of the project with other relevant activities in the region.
+The unit will be based in Luanda, Angola, in accordance with the OKACOM decision taken in June 2001.
+One project vehicle will be bought for the project.
+Supplementary project vehicles for field based project activities and office accommodation are to be provided by the participating government agencies.
 A core team comprising a programme manager and national programme co-ordinators will form the project executive office and will be responsible for the detailed formulation of the SAP bringing in key specialist services at the regional level as required.
 The composition of this core team will draw the best possible expertise from the riparian countries in water resources; natural resource management; environmental specialists (with emphasis on wetlands); and social and community development.
-Specific line ministry coordination and multi-disciplinary collaboration, including national NGOs will be undertaken at country level by the National Co-ordination Units (NCUs), the functional equivalents of inter-ministerial committees.
-The national executing agencies under UNDP co-operation agreements will be; the Ministry of Energy and Water in Angola; the Ministry of Mines,

-Energy and Water Affairs in Botswana; and the Ministry of Water and Rural Development in Namibia.
+Specific line ministry coordination and multi-disciplinary collaboration, including national NGOs will be undertaken at country level by the National Co-ordination Units (NCUs), the functional equivalents of interministerial committees.
+The national executing agencies under UNDP co-operation agreements will be; the Ministry of Energy and Water in Angola; the Ministry of Mines, Energy and Water Affairs in Botswana; and the Ministry of Agriculture, Water and Rural Development in Namibia.

-60. Funding will be established and administered jointly by the PMU and the NCUs.
+63. Funding administered according to the rules and regulations of the UN System, with oversight from the PSC, PMU and the NCUs.
 All project funds, including those of GEF, will be listed together with their respective conditionalities and financial reporting requirements.
 Each component of the funding will be subject to individual reporting requirements but will be matched with SAP activities to provide a transparent map of current programme expenditure flows.